Jesse925/p8105_final_project/project_proposal.md

 ### The intended final products

-A website as well as a full report showing vehicle accident distribution in each borough in NYC at different period.Also relationships between incidences and multiple related factors.
+Report showing vehicle accident distribution in each borough in NYC over different periods and anaylsis for the relationships between incidences and multiple related factors,such as Contributing factor, Vehicle type,etc. Nevertheless, we are going to extend out report as a intercative website, showing graphs for better understanding of our discoveries and assessments.

 ### The anticipated data sources